Automatically initialize Always On Availability group

 Stop automatic seeding

-To stop automatic seeding for an availability group, run the following script on the instance that hosts the primary replica:
+To stop automatic seeding for an availability group, run the following script on the primary replica:

-ALTER AVAILABILITY GROUP [<availability_group_name>] MODIFY REPLICA ON '<primary_node>' WITH (SEEDING_MODE = MANUAL) GO
+ALTER AVAILABILITY GROUP [<availability_group_name>] MODIFY REPLICA ON '<secondary_node>' WITH (SEEDING_MODE = MANUAL) GO

-This will cancel any replicas that are currently seeding, and prevent SQL Server from automatically initializing any replicas in this availability group.
-This will not stop synchronization for any replicas that are already initialized.
+The preceding script cancels any replicas that are currently seeding, and prevents SQL Server from automatically initializing any replicas in this availability group.
+It does not stop synchronization for any replicas that are already initialized.

 Monitor automatic seeding availability group